zara-kasi/zoro/Docs/code_block.md

 ### Code Block

-You can use a special code block named `zoro` to customize and display media content directly in your notes.
+You can use a code block named `zoro` to customize and display media content directly in your notes.
 #### How to use it
 ```zoro
 # Your parameters go here